THE

 (Front.
 Psychology, 2018; 9: 575.)

 Childhood is a process of learning, of finding one's way to live successfully in the social environment in which one has been placed.
 Once success is comfortably achieved--and for many it is never--the brain becomes dependent, to a greater or lesser degree, on the maintenance of that environment... hence, one's personal politics--liberal openness and desire for change and improvements suggests less dependency on existing conditions, and a moral sensibility for their inadequacy.
-The conservative reaction to the liberal's pursuit of improvements implies a deep primal sense of threat to his protective environment.
+The conservative reaction to the liberal's pursuit of improvements implies a deep primal sense of threat to his familiar and protective environment.
 Political and violent conflicts are between the defense of what was and what is, and the demand for what should be.

-Even 2000 years of Christianity, which professes to teach love, forgiveness, mercy, and kindness to strangers, and gives warnings to sinners of eternal damnation, has not moderated sufficiently the fear emotions that breed conflict and mayhem to achieve "peace on earth, and goodwill toward men"--despite the promise of eternal salvation.
 Perhaps that is because of two words: "Faith alone," words that eviscerated the teaching of "do unto others as you would have them do unto you."
-"Works" must be done; "faith" only declared, opening the chapel door to pretenders, filling the pews and Offering Plate for the Good of the preacher, who no longer insists on good works from the "faithful"... and sometimes not even his own (ecclesiastical pedophilia); bad works and salvation anyway!
-The amygdala brain's golden rule is: "do unto others before they do unto you."
+"Works" must be done; "faith" only avowed, opening the chapel door to pretenders, filling the pews and Offering Plate for the Good of the preacher, who no longer insists on good works from the "faithful"... and sometimes not even good works of his own (ecclesiastical pedophilia); bad works and salvation anyway!
+The amygdala brain's golden rule is: "do unto others before they do unto you"...
 Conservative "dirty tricks."

 5

 Neoliberalism's free-market ideology makes the security of life a private rather than common enterprise; and its reward in wealth and power for competitive success systematically reinforces the aggressively selfish brain and disadvantages the less aggressive, prosocial brain.
 Left unregulated, neoliberalism produces social and political inequality, thereby undermining the principles and promises of democracy.
-Neoliberalism does not secure equal rights for all ("government is instituted to secure these rights"), it gives freedom for the individual's disregard of equal rights--“equal opportunity” is not a sufficient recognition of equal rights.
-A culture that induces selfish behavior through economic competition for wealth and power--or mere survival--is a progenitor of sociopathy; it does not select virtue, it selects the compromises of virtue that achieve advantage... the various expedient tools of "success."
+Neoliberalism does not secure equal rights for all ("government is instituted to secure these rights"), it gives freedom for the individual's disregard of equal rights: “equal opportunity” is not a sufficient recognition of equal rights.
+A culture that induces selfish behavior through economic competition for wealth and power--or mere survival--is a progenitor of sociopathy; it does not select virtue, it selects the compromises of virtue that achieve advantage... the various expedient modes of "success."
 The neoliberal embrace of unregulated economic activity gives leeway to the corruptibility of fear-based self-interest--the neurological absence of an ethical conscience.

-Friedrich Hayek's famed "spontaneous order" rationalization of neoliberal free-market economics is a scramble of greed and deception where all the cardinal vices are given freedom alongside the virtues of innocence and good faith, resulting in a social hierarchy replete at the top with diminished human character.
+Friedrich Hayek's famed "spontaneous order" rationalization of neoliberal free-market economics is a scramble of greed and deception where all the cardinal vices are given freedom alongside the virtues of modesty and good faith, resulting in a social hierarchy replete at the top with diminished human character.
 Neoliberalism is the practice that repeals democracy's promise.

 Evolution's defect is the hyper-reactive amygdala--a descendant of prey animals living in trees to avoid predators--driving a selfish, xenophobic and competitive individualism that seeks the power to dominate its fears, obstructing the realization of a benevolent community.
 There is perhaps a no more vicious creature than a former prey animal that gains the power to become the apex predator; an evolutionary victim of predation with the power--and pleasure--to lay vengeance upon its fears.